sonadukane18/Real_Estate_Price_Predictor-/README.md

 # Tech Stack

-* `Jupyter Notebook` for the Data Analysis, Data Cleaning and Modelling
+* `Jupyter Notebook` for the Data Analysis, Data Cleaning and Modelling.
-* Import the model through `pickle` file
+* Import the model through `pickle` file.
-* Create the Python `Flask` server
+* Create the Python `Flask` server .
-* HTML, CSS, JavaScript for the frontend
+* HTML, CSS, JavaScript for the frontend  .